 6. Fleas on Dogs

 Fleas send shivers down any pet lover's spine.
 Fleas feed on your pooch's blood and leave tiny raised nodules behind that itch and stay inflamed for weeks.
-Some poor dogs are more sensitive than others and can be sent into itchy misery after just one bite.
+Some poor dogs are more sensitive than others to flea dirt and can be sent into itchy misery after just one flea bite.

 Look for clusters of bite marks, as well as “flea dirt” that turns from brown to red once it is wet by a paper towel.
 Scabs might pop up from repeated scratching and biting, and if your pet keeps reopening them it could lead to secondary infections and complications.
 They might also start losing hair in those areas.

-Pets that are particularly sensitive can develop flea allergy dermatitis.
+Pets that have flea allergy are particularly sensitive can develop flea allergy dermatitis.
 If they end up swallowing a flea infected by a tapeworm, they can also develop tapeworms.
 Luckily tapeworms usually don't cause immediate harm and can be treated with medication by your vet.

-Ticks come around in warmer months and like to feed on the blood of their host, which can include you and your pup.
+Ticks occur in warmer months and like to feed on the blood of their host, which can include you and your pup.

-Ticks will usually cling on close to the head, neck, feet, and ears.
+Tick bite will usually cling close to the head, neck, feet, and ears.
 You'll be able to spot them if you look.
 Their bites aren't usually painful, but they can carry diseases such as Lyme disease and parasites.